prakhar3949/German-Credit-Data_Analysis/README.md

 ## Attribute description for german

 ### Attribute 1:  (qualitative)
-	       * Status of existing checking account *
+	       *Status of existing checking account*
          * A11 :      ... <    0 DM
 	       * A12 : 0 <= ... <  200 DM
 	       * A13 :      ... >= 200 DM / salary assignments for at least 1 year
          * A14 : no checking account

 ### Attribute 2:  (numerical)
-	      * Duration in month *
+	      *Duration in month*

 ### Attribute 3:  (qualitative)
 	      *Credit history*
-	      * A30 : no credits taken/
+	      * A30 : no credits taken/all credits paid back duly
-		    all credits paid back duly
+              * A31 : all credits at this bank paid back duly
-              *A31 : all credits at this bank paid back duly
+	      * A32 : existing credits paid back duly till now
-	      * A32 : existing credits paid back duly till now *A33 : delay in paying off in the past
+              * A33 : delay in paying off in the past
 	      * A34 : critical account/
 		    other credits existing (not at this bank)

 ### Attribute 4:  (qualitative)
-        Purpose
+        *Purpose*
 	      A40 : car (new)
 	      A41 : car (used)
 	      A42 : furniture/equipment